mariadb-corporation/MaxScale/Documentation/Monitors/Xpand-Monitor.md

-If the softfailing and unsoftfailing is initiated using the `softfail` and `unsoftfail` commands of the Xpand monitor, then there will be no delay between the softfailing or unsoftfailing being initated and the `Draining` status being turned on/off.
+If the softfailing and unsoftfailing is initiated using the `softfail` and `unsoftfail` commands of the Xpand monitor, then there will be no delay between the softfailing or unsoftfailing being initiated and the `Draining` status being turned on/off.